degdigital/UIEcosystem/sfcc.md

 ### HTML
 **Formatting & Syntax**
 * Use tabs (4 spaces) for indentation.
+This can be set in the browser and converted/enforced in sublime text with `Indention: Convert to Tabs`.
+Site genesis files should converted when editied.
 * Nested elements should be indented once.
+Indention rules can be modified for `ISML` tags if the UI Dev chooses.
 * Don’t omit optional closing tags (e.g. `</li>` or `</body>`).
-* Typically there is no need to specify a type when including CSS and JavaScript files as text/css and text/javascript are their respective defaults.
-* JavaScript files should be included at the bottom of a document whenever possible.

      __Bad Formatting__
     ```html